Amy Traggianese | September 2016

-Educators need to reflect on how lessons are working for their students, and listen to what they need.
+Educators need to reflect on how lessons are working for their students and listen to what they need.
 Do they need time to mix colors to discover twenty ways to make brown?
 Does a fourth grader need time to pet a really fuzzy pipe cleaner?
 Do some students need to spread creamy slip all over their hands so they can understand the properties of clay?
-Today, I watched a third grade student color the back of her hand with marker.
+Today, I watched a third-grade student color the back of her hand with a marker.
 Later, when I asked her what happened to her hand, she said, “Oh, the marker slipped.”
 No, there was way too much marker on her hand for that!
 Perhaps she needed to experiment with how that might feel on her skin.

 One particular student helped me realize this need for experimentation.
-Last year, during a 1st grade found-object printing lesson I decided to take some pictures of students with their creations.
+Last year, during a 1st-grade found-object printing lesson I decided to take some pictures of students with their creations.